chenbowen/PISE/README.md

    - ### Online training pairs sampling
        - #### Random sampling trianing pairs instead of loading fixed pairs from predetermined training csv files.
 For any sampled training pair (A, B), the appearances are the same (actor & cloth).
 However in iPER, each actor with same cloth has two different videos: random pose & fixed pose with varying azimuthal angles.
 Therefore, a training pair can be sampled from two different videos.
    - ### Testing on iPER dataset
-   - ### Testing with different csv pair files, saving results automatically with corresponding names
+   - ### Testing with different csv image pair files, saving results automatically with corresponding names
+   - ### `demo.py`: A separate demo pipline.
+      - #### Given any input video, bone poses and an source image, output an pose transfered video
+      - #### Modified dataset setup process so that it doesn't require segmentations from demo video images
+      - #### Generating testing image pairs on the fly to eliminate the need for preconfigured csv pair files.
    - ### Offline reorganizing datasets (deepfashion, iPER) for faster data loading
    - ### Saving visualization triple (ref, output, gt)
    - ### Support training with png images
 - ## Resolved issues from original code:
-   - ### deprecated `fill` argument in F.affine()
+   - ### incorrect loading pretrained vgg19 from author's local machine
    - ### deprecated usage of `.cuda(, async=True)`
    - ### incorrect `--store_input` default value for visualization
-   - ### incorrect loading pretrained vgg19 from author's local machine
+   - ### removed default `batch_size=1` during testing for faster inference
+   - ### deprecated `fill` argument in F.affine()

 - ## Code cleaning
-   - ### Cleaned over 130+ lines of redundent or unnecessary code
+   - ### Cleaned over 150+ lines of redundent or unnecessary code including some core modules such as **self-attention**.
-   - ### Renaming some variable names for better readability
+   - ### Variables renaming for better readability

 # Requirement